Type Of Safety Signs – Maximize Safety Precautions

-Signage is briefly an early warning that supposed to show you what danger might be ahead.
+Signage is briefly an early warning that is supposed to show you what danger might be ahead.
 There are four safety colours you should know.
-Each colour has different message to tell and a different type of warning.
+Each colour has a different message to tell and a different type of warning.

 RED colour indicates the sign to “stop, “prohibition” or “fire-fighting”.
 Most of the red safety signs need you to take immediate action.
 YELLOW indicates “CAUTION” and “risk of danger”.

 For example, identification of risks (fire, explosion, chemical, radiation etc), warning signs, identification of thresholds, obstacles and also the risk of a crash.

 As for BLUE, it indicates a mandatory action.
 Giving the sign of the obligation to wear safety equipment, PPE (Personal Protective Equipment).

 These signs specify an instruction that must be carried out.
 Symbols (or pictograms) are depicted in white on a blue circular background.